-Ski Resort Davos Klosters
+Ski holidays in Davos Klosters

 Davos is probably one of the best known, and certainly one of the largest, ski resorts in Switzerland and it is also one of the world's leading destinations for snowboarding.
 The large town of Davos, which is split into two parts, Davos Dorf and Davos Platz, thrives on a mixture of tourism and commerce all year round.